-Sign In With Google helps you to quickly and easily manage user authentication and sign-in to your website.
-Users sign into a Google Account, provide their consent, and securely share their profile information with your platform.
+Sign in with Google helps you to quickly and easily manage user authentication on your website.
+Users sign into a Google account, provide their consent, and securely share their profile information with your platform.

 - Pre-populate new accounts with consensually shared data from a Google Account profile.

-- Sign in once to a Google Account without re-entering usernames or passwords on other sites.
+- Users can sign in once to a Google Account without re-entering usernames or passwords on other sites.

-- On return visits sign in automatically or with one click across an entire site.
+- On return visits, users can sign in automatically or with one click across an entire site.

 - Use verified Google Accounts to protect comments, voting or forms from abuse, while allowing anonymity.

 These features are supported by Sign in with Google:

 - Sign up, to optionally create a new account auto-filled from a Google Account profile.